w3f/polkadot-wiki/docs/learn/learn-accounts.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are some exceptions of accounts that do not have private keys (i.e. key-less accounts).
-Such accounts are [multi-signature accounts](./learn-account-multisig.md) and [anonymous proxies](./learn-proxies-pure.md#anonymous-proxy-pure-proxy) that are not discussed here and are meant for an advanced audience.
+Such accounts are [multi-signature accounts](./learn-account-multisig.md) and [pure proxies](./learn-proxies-pure.md#anonymous-proxy-pure-proxy) that are not discussed here and are meant for an advanced audience.

 Most wallets generate a mnemonic phrase for users to back up their wallets and generate a private key from the mnemonic.
 Not all wallets use the same algorithm to convert from mnemonic phrase to